Fix The connection was denied because the user account is not authorized for remote login

 2. Type services.msc and press Enter.

-3. Find and double-click on Remote Desktop Service.
+3. Scroll down to find and double-click on Remote Desktop Services.

 Remote Desktop Service